tinkilol/EarlyExitViT/README.md

 # Early Confidence Stopping in Inference Time (ECSIT)
 ## Lightning inference time with ViTs

-Project by Cornelius, Amir, and Katinka.
+*Project by Cornelius, Amir, and Katinka*

 ### Project Description